 Developing future leaders

 Over the next ten years we will see many stalwarts of the profession taking a step back as the inexorable march to retirement continues.
 We are seeing many new entrants to the profession and there is more focus than ever in supporting career development and recruiting new talent with initiatives like the CII Aspire apprenticeship programme.
 As a profession, we will now need to support the next generation as they make the transition into senior management and leadership positions.
-This lecture will consider the demographic challenges facing the profession and consider why the current skills gap has occurred and what can be done to address it.
+This lecture discussed the demographic challenges facing the profession and considered why the current skills gap has occurred and what can be done to address it.

 By the end of this lecture members would have gained an insight into: